jhlee-khu/Audio-classification-using-ResNet/readme.md

 # 2024-2 KHU Capstone design [CSE40613]

-This project will use pytorch and python
+This project is to detect and classify sounds related to emergency situations.
+---
+## Prerequisites
+python
+pytorch